Just how much do you know about logos?

 Eliminating text altogether, this Doodle celebrates the 96th birthday of Har Gobind Khorana, a pioneer in DNA research.

 Fortunately, dynamic logos today look far less homemade than the first Burning Man doodle (sorry, Google).
-Three very recent and well-executed examples of dynamic logos include:
+In recent years, three big brands stand out for their skillful execution of a dynamic logo:

 - Ikea – a new white logo (2019) with a transparent background that can be placed over virtually any GIF or still image